How it All Began...

 What were the biggest challenges of the adoption process?

 The biggest challenge for us was waiting.
 That is no surprise.
 It’s very hard watching the days go by and people asking you if we’ve heard any news yet.
-We were lucky enough to have been matched with a birthmother only a few months after we finished our classes and started with Angel.
+We were lucky enough to have been chosen by a birthmother only a few months after we finished our classes and started with Angel.
 Days felt like weeks and weeks felt like months.
 We knew in the long run it would be worth all the emotions, but sometimes it was hard to see the light at the end of the tunnel.

 Adoption can be a lengthy process — how did you get through the wait?